dancfox/alt-runtime-interface-client/README.md

 The easiest way to review the code is to download the application and then search for the string `dfox`.
 I have numbered the sequence of changes for review.

 ## Run the App Locally
-I have created a couple shell scripts for conveniences.
+I have created a couple shell scripts for convenience.
 Open a terminal and execute `./run.sh`

 Open a second terminal and execute